Upcoming EUKN Policy Labs until the end of 2018

 27 November 2018, EUKN Policy Lab for Belgium

-The Policy Lab for Belgium will gather experts from Belgium, France and the Netherlands and will give room for interesting keynote speeches: a representative from CUTA (Coordination Unit for Threat Analysis, Brussels) will present the state of play of radicalisation in Belgium.
-Furthermore, Alard Feddes - researcher at Amsterdam University and Tarik Yildiz - French sociologist will provide an insight on underlying factors of the processes of radicalisation.
-Finally Jurgen Wayenberg and Khadija Aznag will highlight the importance of social links in schools, and to some extent, in associations.
+The Policy Lab for Belgium will gather experts from Belgium, France, and the Netherlands and will give room for interesting keynote speeches: a representative from CUTA (Coordination Unit for Threat Analysis, Brussels) will present the state of play of radicalisation in Belgium.
+Furthermore, Alard Feddes - a researcher at Amsterdam University and Tarik Yildiz - French sociologist will provide insight on underlying factors of the processes of radicalisation.
+Finally, Jurgen Wayenberg and Khadija Aznag will highlight the importance of social links in schools, and to some extent, in associations.